 Question 24: What is a “Snowball” in AWS?

-Answer: A “Snowball” in AWS is an option to transport data.
+Answer: A “Snowball” in AWS is an option to transport data inside and outside of AWS environment.
 It’s a petabyte-scale data transport solution.
 Snowball uses secure appliances to transfer a massive amount of data into and out of the AWS cloud.
 With Snowball, you can resolve common challenges with large-scale data transfers, e.g.:

 - High network costs;